-- \circ Installation
+- Installation

-- \circ Wear & tear
+- Wear & tear

-- Parts deemed to be replaceable in the normal usage of the cooker.
-These parts are listed herewith: all firebricks, oven accessories, hotplate and door seals, door glass.
+- Parts deemed to be replaceable in the normal usage of the stove.
+These parts are listed herewith: all firebricks, woodburning box, hotplate and door seals, door glass.

 This guarentee is personal to the original purchaser and not transferable.